A UX introduction to instructional design (ID)

 A modern example of instructional design

 Dr. Enilda Romero-Hall is an Assistant Professor of Instructional Design and Technology at the University of Tampa in Florida.
-She is currently co-creating ERAS: An Experiential Role-Playing Ageng Simulation.
+She is currently co-creating ERAS: An Experiential Role-Playing Aging Simulation.
 It’s a game for grown-ups, but its purpose is not purely fun and play.
 ERAS has learning objectives, carefully-designed experiences to support those learning objectives, and it nudges for learners to reflect on what they’ve learned.

 Learners are expected to come away from this ERAS experience with improved understanding of common misconceptions about older adults, and increased empathy for how aging individuals cope with societal challenges.